English Language Proficiency Assessments

 The ELP Annual Assessment

-The annual ELPA21 assessment is an online assessment given to all students who qualify for English language development (ELD) services with a placement test.
-The ELPA21 summative assessment measures students' English language proficiency, both knowledge and skills, in reading, listening, writing, and speaking.
+The annual ELPA21 assessment is an online assessment given to all students who qualify for English language development (ELD) services through the placement test.
+The ELPA21 annual assessment measures students' English language proficiency, both knowledge and skills, in reading, listening, writing, and speaking.
 Results from this test determine which students are eligible to continue receiving ELD services.

 The ELP Screener